Preparing for your Invitation Appointment

 Do you have a Pinterest Board we can access?
 Seeing your style of

-chosen invitations helps us find a path to search for invitations
+chosen invitations help us find a path to search for invitations

 that may best suit your palette.

-What are your wedding colors? (i.e. flowers, linen, bridesmaid's dresses).
-If you have a swatch of your dress, or ribbon, please bring it with you to your appointment.
+What are your wedding colors? (i.e., flowers, linen, bridesmaid's dresses).
+If you have a swatch of your dress or ribbon, please bring it to your appointment.

-To become prepared for your appointment, it is a good idea to start your guest list now.
-Compiling all guest's names and addresses into an excel file will assist you, the invitation company or calligrapher address your envelopes.
+Compiling all guests' names and addresses into an Excel file will assist you, the invitation company, or the calligrapher in addressing your envelopes.
 Having the invitation company or the calligrapher will save you time!
 Contact your invitation consultant for a template.

-Wording an invitation is almost an art., as it is something you must consider because you do not want to offend anyone involved.
-The key question is who is paying for the wedding?
-Traditionally, or in the days of old, the parents of the bride would pay of the wedding.
-Nowadays, there are added expenses, it might be a combination of both sets of parents paying or helping the engaged couple or the couple may be paying for the wedding themselves.
+Wording an invitation is almost an art.
+It would be best to consider something because you do not want to offend anyone involved.
+The critical question is, who is paying for the wedding?
+Traditionally, or in the old days, the bride's parents would pay for the wedding.
+Nowadays, there are added expenses; it might be a combination of parents paying or helping the engaged couple, or the couple may be paying for the wedding themselves.
 Therefore, the invitation should reflect the appropriate wording.
 There are millions of ways to word the invitation.
 Email in advance or bring your desired wording to discuss.

-The cost of an invitation is always one that will come up during discussion.
+The cost of an invitation will always come up during the discussion.
 With so many variables, it truly depends on what you choose.
-This main reason we ask you for your budget is to determine which line(s) of invitations would be best suited for your occasion and fit within or near your budget.
+We ask you for your budget to determine which line(s) of invitations would be best suited for your occasion and fit within or near your budget.
 We have a variety of invitations to suit a variety of budgets.

-Check out our blog post "When should you order your invitations?" will give you glimpse into who long the invitation process will take.
+Check out our blog post "When should you order your invitations?" which will give you a glimpse into how long the invitation process will take.